jjfumero/jjfumero.github.io/_pages/about.md

 ## What do I do?

-Currently, I am working on the [AERO European Project](https://aero-project.eu/) to port TornadoVM to ARM and RISC-V based computing systems with hardware accelerators.
+Currently, I am working on the [AERO European Project](https://aero-project.eu/) porting TornadoVM to ARM and RISC-V based computing systems with hardware accelerators.
-Besides, I collaborate with the [GAIA project](https://sci.esa.int/web/gaia) (under the Eurpean Space Agency [ESA](https://www.esa.int/)) to help accelerating Java HPC workloads on GPUs using the TornadoVM software stack.
+Besides, I collaborate with the [GAIA project](https://sci.esa.int/web/gaia) (under the European Space Agency [ESA](https://www.esa.int/)) to help accelerating Java HPC workloads on GPUs using the TornadoVM software stack.
 In the past, I have worked and collaborated with Intel to bring oneAPI into the TornadoVM framework to perform optimisations for Intel compute architectures (xPUs).

 Furthermore, I do [public speaking](https://jjfumero.github.io/talks/) about my research at the University of Manchester and software engineering topics.
 I have presented at several academic and Industry conferences, including JVMLS, QCon, Devoxx, JavaZone, JAX, and Java User Groups, such as NYJavaSIG.